IBM/event-automation/_es_11.5/08-troubleshooting/58-unable-to-manage-georeplicators.md

 ## Resolving the problem

+This issue is resolved in {{site.data.reuse.es_name}} 11.5.2 and later versions.

-You can manage geo-replication on the origin cluster by using the {{site.data.reuse.es_name}} UI:
+If you are using an earlier {{site.data.reuse.es_name}} version, the workaround is to manage geo-replication on the origin cluster by using the {{site.data.reuse.es_name}} UI:

 1. Log in to your origin {{site.data.reuse.es_name}} cluster as an administrator.
 1. Click **Topics** in the primary navigation and then click **Geo-replication**.